edelvalle/reactor/README.md

 </div>
 ```

 Anatomy of a template: each component should be a [custom web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that inherits from [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).
-They should have an `id` so the backend knows which instance is this one and a `state` attribute with the necessary information to recreate the full state of the component on first render and in case of reconnection to the back-end.
+They should have an `id` so the backend knows which instance is this one and a `state` attribute with the necessary information to recreate the full state of the component on first render and in case of re-connection to the back-end.

 Render things as usually, so you can use full Django template language, `trans`, `if`, `for` and so on.
 Just keep in mind that the instance of the component is referred as `this`.